WyattAlexander-001/Java-Projects/JavaFXRepo/README.md

 * Go to dependencies, move JavaFX to ModulePath Entries and out of classpath.
 * Simply click on Modulepath Entries then go to advanced and use "Add library" -> User Library -> JavaFX

+* In the future I'll have to add pictures to my README(s).